Bert and Bertie: Career

 In July 2020, it was announced they would direct a block of episodes for the Disney+ series Hawkeye, which premiered in November 2021.

 In February 2021, it was announced that the two would direct Queen Bitch & The High Horse, a film about the largest municipal fraud in American history.
 Cate Blanchett and her production company Dirty Films will produce, along with New Republic Pictures.

 In August 2022, it was announced that the duo has signed to direct a feature film adaptation of the Disneyland attraction Big Thunder Mountain Railroad.

 In November 2022, Templemore was set to solo-direct Keke Palmer in the action-comedy Moxie, while Ellwood was announced in May 2023 to be directing the cybercrime action thriller Gargoyle, as well as her own script about Esther Williams' LSD trip.
+Other contemporary projects included The Queen, based on the magazine article and book by Josh Levin.

 Templemore and Ellwood directed two episodes of the first season of the Apple TV+ series Silo.
-Templemore solo directed four episodes of Silos second season.
+Templemore solo directed seven episodes of Silos second and third season.
 They directed two episodes of the 2023 Apple TV+ series Lessons in Chemistry.

 As of 2025, Ellwood was in pre-production on and attached to solo direct the feature Back Together, from the original script by Erin Cardillo about an indecisive woman who goes backwards in time.
-Other recent projects included The Queen, based on the magazine article and book by Josh Levin.
+That year she also boarded a film adaption of Hannah Gold's bestselling novel The Last Bear; casting for which was said to be underway.

+After directing some television, Ellwood officially returned to feature filmmaking with Eleven Missing Days, starring Felicity Jones as Agatha Christie.